NuGet/NuGet.Client/README.md

     `.\runTests.ps1`

-> In case you have build issues try cleaning the local repository using `git clean -xdf` and retry steps 3 and 4.
+> In case we have build issues try cleaning the local repository using `git clean -xdf` and retry steps 3 and 4.

 #### Notable `build.ps1` switches
 - `-SkipUnitTest` - skips running unit tests.